raselshikdar/sky-post-clone/README.md

 A modern, real-time social media application built with React, TypeScript, and Tailwind CSS.

+> **Disclaimer:** *This project is an independent, educational clone inspired by the UI/UX of BlueSky.
+It is not affiliated with, endorsed by, or connected to BlueSky in any way.
+All source code is originally developed.*

 ## Features

 - 📝 Create, like, repost, and bookmark posts with image uploads